xcafebabe/Nestable/README.md

 ## Changes from the forked repository

+### 15-06-2014

+  * Add callback `expandIfNeededCallback` which is called when user tries to move a node under a collapsed node - so it allows to call external callback to expand the node

+### 14-06-2014

+  * Allow disabling start of D-n-D using callback option `beforeStartCallback`.
+This is a callback function, which can explicitly return `false` to avoid reordering start

 ### 03-05-2014

   * Avoid not-needed deep copy of the whole tree if there is no `reject` option
   * Allow delayed start of reordering (via tap-n-hold), using `startDelayMsec` option

-### 14-06-2014

-  * Allow disabling start of D-n-D using callback option `beforeStartCallback`.
-This is a callback function, which can explicitly return `false` to avoid reordering start

 Nestable is an experimental example and not under active development.
 If it suits your requirements feel free to expand upon it!